Jonathan2251/lbd/source/funccall.rst

 Dynamic stack allocation support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Even though C language very rare to use dynamic stack allocation, there are
+Even though C language is very rare using dynamic stack allocation, there are
 languages use it frequently.
 The following C example code uses it.

 Chapter9_3 supports dynamic stack allocation with the following code added.